seancorfield/usermanager-example/README.md

 * The application can be built in `projects/usermanager`,
 * The application can be run in `:dev` mode,
 * The tests can all be run via the `poly` tool.

-The next step is to break the application apart into components and rename namespaces to follow their new structure.

 > Note: my "Step 1" above is a combination of what the Polylith documentations refers to as steps 1 (create the empty workspace) and 2 (move the legacy app into a base) -- so "Step 2" above is Polylith's step 3, and "Step 3" onward is multiple iterations of Polylith's step 4.
 Nothing confusing about that, eh?